CycloneDX/cyclonedx-python/docs/usage.rst

 Environment
 ~~~~~~~~~~~

-* :py:mod:`cyclonedx_py.parser.environment.EnvironmentParser`: Looks at the packages installed in your current Python
+* :py:mod:`cyclonedx_py.parser.environment.EnvironmentParser`: Looks at the packages installed in either your current Python
-  environment
+  environment or at a given directory.

 Pip
 ~~~~~~~